metaterminal/metaterminal.fyi/content/fiction/labyrinth.md

 “You should know him as a great inventor of automatons.”

-Indeed, I did – this man was quite famous, for inventing automatons which could play chess without the aid of a human player.
+I did indeed – this man was quite famous, for inventing automatons which could play chess without the aid of a human player.
 Recently there had been quite a bit in the papers about a challenge between himself and a great rival from Europe.
 The person who might construct the better player would be deemed the winner between them; the challenge had captured the attention of the public, as such things commonly do.
 The murdered inventor himself had not been seen in public in some time.
 “That’s a foul occurrence.
 I liked the man.”

 “I believe he had a reputation for cruelty.
 But that is beside the point.”